billpmurphy/h2048/README.md

 H2048
 =====
-A Haskell implementation of the game 2048
+A Haskell implementation of the game 2048 + expectimax solver.

-Gregor Ulm
+Gregor Ulm / Bill Murphy
 2014